Whispering Bells vinyl record memories, a 1957 hit song, was released under the name Dell-Vikings with a different lead singer, Kripp Johnson.

 The guy is really into this song.
 Good for him, that's the way to enjoy and remember Norman Wright and the Del-Vikings.

-Sadly, another Doo-Wop great has left us.
+Sadly, another Doo-Wop great is no longer with us.

 Norman Wright died in April, 2010.